Meet the Book’s Main Characters

 In July 2003, armed Filipino military officers took over an apartment tower in Manila, in a peculiar attempt to overthrow the government of President Gloria Macapagal Arroyo.
 Ricciardone, who was the U.S. ambassador to the Philippines at the time, was alarmed by reports that Arroyo was considering a military response, which most likely would have resulted in civilian casualties.
 “I had to tell her she shouldn’t send tanks in and blow up the building,” Ricciardone recalls.
 “She didn’t do it.
 She waited it out.”
-Ricciardone, who was the top U.S. diplomat in Egypt from 2005 to 2008 and is now ambassador to Turkey, says Foreign Service officers should have “a broad understanding of government, politics, economics and science” in the U.S. and other countries.
+Ricciardone, who was later ambassador to Egypt and Turkey before retiring in 2014, says Foreign Service officers should have “a broad understanding of government, politics, economics and science” in the U.S. and other countries.
 “We need to be entrepreneurial, figure things out and find opportunities that lie beyond the daily threats and distractions,” he says.

 Life in the Foreign Service offers a wide variety of experiences, and Hazzard has made the best of it.
 She joined the service as a secretary in 1973 at age 24.
 After all these years, she has chosen to remain what the State Department now calls an office-management specialist, rather than become a Foreign Service officer.
 She has served in nearly 80 countries — both on permanent and temporary assignments — and visited more than 100 countries.
 The photo with the snake was taken in the African country of Benin.
 Hazzard has witnessed the glamour associated with the world of diplomacy — her office at the embassy in Rome, a former royal palace where she worked in the late 1990s, used to be the Italian queen’s drawing room, says Hazzard, who met Pope John Paul II during that tour.
 But she has also lived in places where the water and electricity went out for hours every day.
 “Places like this make me more compassionate,” she says.